Getting Started with the VMware Horizon ServiceVMware Horizon

 Action: Review the details of Horizon Cloud Deployments and Onboarding Pods — Horizon Pods on VMware SDDCs and Horizon Cloud Pods on Microsoft Azure.

-Once you have received the entitlement emails described above, you are now ready to log in to the Horizon Control Plane.
-You can access the Horizon Control Plane at https://cloud.horizon.vmware.com and log in by using the credentials that are entitled to use the Horizon Service.
+Once you have received the entitlement emails described above, you are now ready to log in to the Horizon Universal Console and use the management services included in the Horizon Control Plane.
+You can access the Horizon Universal Console at https://cloud.horizon.vmware.com and log in by using the credentials that are entitled to use the Horizon Service.

 For a quick preview of the Login process, check out the video Demo: First Login to Horizon Service.